wolfSSL/wolfTPM/README.md

 * wolfTPM can also use the Linux TPM kernel interface (/dev/tpmX) to talk with any physical TPM on SPI, I2C and even LPC bus.
 * Platform support for Raspberry Pi, STM32 with CubeMX, Atmel ASF and Barebox.
 * The design allows for easy portability to different platforms:
     * Native C code designed for embedded use.
     * Single IO callback for hardware SPI interface.
     * No external dependencies.
     * Compact code size and minimal memory use.
 * Includes example code for:
     * Most TPM2 native API’s
     * All TPM2 wrapper API's
     * PKCS 7
     * Certificate Signing Request (CSR)
     * TLS Client
     * TLS Server
+    * Use of the TPM's Non-volatile memory
+    * Attestation (TPM2_Quote and TPM2_GetTime)
     * Benchmarking TPM algorithms and TLS
 * Parameter encryption support using AES-CFB or XOR.
-Supports salted unbound authenticated sessions.
+* Support for salted unbound authenticated sessions.
+* Support for HMAC Sessions.

 Note: See [examples/README.md](examples/README.md) for details on using the examples.